lightning/bolts/03-transactions.md

     <revocation_sig> <revocationkey>

-The sending node can use the HTLC-timeout transaction to time out the HTLC once the HTLC is expired, as shown below.
+The sending node can use the HTLC-timeout transaction to timeout the HTLC once the HTLC is expired, as shown below.

 #### Received HTLC Outputs

-This output sends funds to the remote peer after the HTLC timeout or using the revocation key, or to an HTLC-success transaction with a successful payment preimage.
+This output sends funds to either the remote peer after the HTLC-timeout or using the revocation key, or to an HTLC-success transaction with a successful payment preimage.
 The output is a P2WSH, with a witness script:

     # To you with revocation key
     OP_DUP OP_HASH160 <RIPEMD160(SHA256(revocationkey))> OP_EQUAL